LizDrumm/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain how to build stateful class components.
+1. Explain how to build stateful class components. class, constructor, and render/return.
+C:Declare your class, and extend the React.Component Base class:

+class FooComponent extends React.Component {

+C:Now we'll set up our constructor and add state.: constructor() {
+  super();
+  this.state = {};
+}

+R:Render some UI and return some JSX.: render() {
+  return <div>Hello, I am Foo Component</div>;
+}

+ALL TOGETHER: Our final component should look like this. class FooComponent extends React.Component {
+  constructor() {
+    super();
+    this.state = {};
+  }
+  render() {
+    return <div>Hello, I am Foo Component</div>;
+  }
+}

 2. Describe the different phases of the component lifecycle.

+Phase 1: Rendering Phase, Mounting, Birth of a Component
+  - construction function is called and stat data initilaized
+  - componentDidMount()
+Phase 2: Pre-Commit Phase, Updating, Growth
+  - any new props recieved from parents will trigger updates to child
+  - componentDidUpdate()
+Phase 3: Commit Phase, Unmounting, Death of a component
+  - componentWillUnmount()

 3. Demonstrate an understanding of class component lifecycle methods.

+Mounting:
+constructor()
+render()
+componentDidMount()

+Updating:
+shouldComponentUpdate()
+render()
+componentDidUpdate()

+Unmounting:
+componentWillUnmount()

 4. Define stateful logic.

+  Logic Build into a Component- ex a function that handles a click event or a function that toggles state

 5. Describe how to test a React component with React Testing Library.

+When usisng react-testing-library you are preforming an integration test.
+This tests not how the app works, but what id displays.
+It verifys that several componotes work together.
+If a user behavior happens- does DOM reflect this behavior?

+There are three steps:
+1. Arrange- Set up comments to test
+2. Act- execute our behavior and extract what we are testing
+3. Assert- check to see if we got the response we expected

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.